ldab/ESP32_FTPClient/README.md

 ## TODO

 - [ ] List Dir contents test with different serves;
+- [ ] Implement `FEAT` in order to choose which mode to list dir...
 - [ ] Implement download;

 * For the uploading example we will use the GitHub Octocat, which binary file is [here](./src/octocat.h):